http4k/http4k/README.md

     * websockets
     * full suites of microservices
 * **Modularity:** Common behaviours are abstracted into the `http4k-core` module.
 Current add-on modules provide:
-    * Pluggable HTTP client adapters for Apache, OkHttp and Websockets
+    * Pluggable HTTP client adapters for Apache, Jetty, OkHttp and Websockets
     * Pluggable Server backends: Single LOC Server spinup for Apache, Jetty, Netty, Undertow, Apache (Httpcore) and SunHttp.
      * Serverless backends: Test your application locally and then deploy it to AWS Lambda.
     * Templating support: Caching and Hot-Reload engine support for Handlebars, Pebble, Dust and Thymeleaf